Car Loan Refinancing

-Did you know you can refinance your car loan to maximise your savings and reap the benefits of a lower interest rate?
+Did you know you may be able to refinance your car loan and take advantage of a lower interest rate?
 The guide below will take you through the ins and outs of refinancing and show you some options to compare.

 If you’re still on the fence about refinancing your car loan, here are a few benefits to consider:

-- You can reduce your repayments.
+- You could reduce your repayments.
 Better interest rates may be available and refinancing can help you reduce the total interest over your loan term.

 How does refinancing a car loan work?

 Refinancing your car loan means simply switching to a different lender that may be able to offer you lower rates, fewer fees or easier repayment options to help you pay off your loan sooner.
-If done correctly, refinancing your car loan can potentially save your hundreds, if not thousands, of dollars.
+If done correctly, refinancing your car loan can potentially save you money.

-To ensure that you get the best refinancing option, it’s important to compare all available car loan refinancing options before making the decision to switch.
+To ensure that you get the best refinancing option, it’s important to compare all available car loan refinancing options – and understanding the full fees and charges of moving to a new deal – before making the decision to switch.

 What should I look for in a refinancing car loan?

-- Your repayments will be less.
+- Lower repayments.
 This is very important to check.
 Less interest does not always mean lower repayments, so remember to take into account all the necessary fees as well as the loan term you’re asking for and use a comparison rate calculator to determine the cheaper option.

 - You won’t pay more interest over the loan term.
 Lower repayments may just mean you’re paying more interest over the loan term, usually because the term has been extended to lower your interest.